Grouparoo vs. Segment

 - This source of data is less reliable.

-Connect your customer profiles to all your SaaS tools
+Connect your customer records to all your SaaS tools

-With the profiles and properties you’ve defined in Grouparoo, you can then sync that data to Salesforce and other tools that your team uses.
+With the records and properties you’ve defined in Grouparoo, you can then sync that data to Salesforce and other tools that your team uses.

 One major difference between Segment and Grouparoo is that Grouparoo is open source (MPL v2.0 licensed), and available for anyone in the world to download and give it a try.
 Given our open source approach, Grouparoo is focused on making the developer experience as easy as possible.
 All of your customer data can stay within your own virtual private cloud, so you have complete control.